Vivid experiences in living, and photographs.

 ~ Mary Oliver "The Osprey"

-Looking is an art.
+Staring is an art form.
 We look at osprey, but our beliefs can blind us.
 Osprey look back at us with different intentions.
-While we can see our sushi coming toward us on a plate, an osprey's vision targets its own raw fish.
+We may see our sushi coming to us on a plate.
+An osprey's vision and flight must target its own raw fish.

 Due to their visual acuity, osprey excel at catching fish since they can see six to eight times better than humans over distances.
-They have evolved a stunning set of survival skills to become the only North American raptor to diet on live fish as their major food source.
+The birds have evolved a stunning set of survival skills.
+They are the only North American raptor to diet on live fish as their main food source.

 To save these beautiful birds from humans took a lot of time.
-It also required collaboration, sets of human skills, and a sharply defined vision over years, to save the osprey from humanity.
-Fortunately, decades of sustained efforts to rescue the osprey were successful.
-Today we all thrill to the sight of an osprey plummeting out of the sky, striking the water, then flying up with a wriggling fish, as Mary Oliver penned so keenly in her poem.
+It also required collaboration, sets of human skills, and a sharply defined vision to save the osprey from humanity.
+Fortunately, decades of sustained effort to rescue the osprey were successful.
+Today, we may exult to the sights of osprey chicks, osprey nest building or plummeting down, striking the water and flying up with a wriggling fish as Mary Oliver wrote in her poem.

-After osprey were deemed a threatened species, dedicated groups of birders and conservationists worked to save them.
-As a result,osprey are thriving today.
+Osprey are thriving.
 They live on every continent but Antarctica and migrate over long distances.
 An osprey nesting in Québec but wintering in southern Brazil may fly 120,000 miles during its 20-year lifetime.
 Osprey migration is a special wonder of the avian world.

 Osprey are devoted parents as well.
 Female osprey have between one and three eggs.
 Their eggs hatch in about a month in the order they were laid.
 The oldest hatchling has a distinct advantage, because it begins to feed and grow before its younger siblings.
 When there is a shortage of food, younger chicks may not survive.
 This process helps to preserve the fittest birds, and occurs among many bird species.
 It's known as brood reduction.